“Is this the life you planned?” a friend recently asked.

 When Life Doesn’t Go Your Way

 This positive thinking is necessary.
-It keeps us moving towards our goals, but what happens when our map of the future doesn’t actually lead us to the destination we planned?
-What happens when we fail to live up to our life plan?
+It keeps us moving towards our goals, but what happens when our map of the future doesn’t actually lead to the destination we planned?
+What happens when we put in hard work and still fail to live up to our life plan?

 You may decide who you will marry, what you will do for a living, how many children you wish to have, and where you will raise them, but what happens when reality doesn’t produce those results?

 What if you don’t find a loving partner, easily conceive, or find a job that you love for the next three to four decades?